DineshPery/Obesity-Levels-Estimation-Based-on-Food-Habits-and-Lifestyle/README.md

-## obesity level estimation based on food habits and lifestyle
+## Obesity level estimation based on food habits and lifestyle

 ## Dataset is retreived from UCI machine learning repository for data modelling

   * obesity_exploratory.csv - contains the raw data which is preprocessed in obesity_exploratory.ipynb file